oumaimagaidi/PIFullStack-EmergencyDepartment/README.md

 | Ahmed N. A. Mejri     | Ambulance Coordinator         | Ambulance Request/Tracking, Location Services, Dispatch        | [ambulance-check](https://github.com/oumaimagaidi/PIFullStack-EmergencyDepartment/tree/dashboard) |
 | *Collaboration*       | Accessibility & Integrations/ Dashboard & Analytics    | TTS, Notifications, Chatbot, Cross-Module Integrations         | *(Across multiple branches)*                                                |

+## Acknowledgments 🏆

+This project was proudly developed as part of the curriculum at **Esprit School of Engineering** under the guidance of Mrs.Abidi Sarra.
+It served as the final project for the Full-Stack Development course.

 ## Getting Started 🚦
 1.  **Clone the repository:**